 But it becomes more challenging if you have visitors from Boulder, Boston, and Tokyo, for example.
 Not only is that a lot of distance for your content to travel, but it also requires very different routing paths.

 This is where a CDN comes to the rescue.
 Rather than have one server send content from Denver to Boulder, Boston, and Tokyo, the CDN will tap different servers in the network that are closest to each visitor to deliver the assets.

 What is the primary purpose of a content delivery network?

-The primary purpose of a content delivery network is to deliver content efficiently and securely to visitors, no matter where they are in the world and no matter what type of device they’re using.
+The primary purpose of a content delivery network is to deliver any type of digital content efficiently and securely to visitors, no matter where they are in the world and no matter what type of device they’re using.

 To do so, CDNs have to take two major factors into consideration.
 The first is geographical distance.
 When a visitor accesses your website — whether they're from Boulder, Boston, or Tokyo — you want the server closest to them to deliver and display your website.
 That's because the closer the server is to the user geographically, the faster the content will be delivered.